-An employee may choose one (1) workday as a personal holiday as per RCW 1.16.050 during each calendar year.
+An employee may choose one (1) workday as a personal holiday during each calendar year if the employee has been continuously employed by the State of Washington and/or the Employer for more than four (4) months.

 - A. An employee who is scheduled to work less than six (6) continuous months over a period covering two (2) calendar years will receive only one (1) personal holiday during this period. - B. The Employer will release the employee from work on the day selected as the personal holiday if: - 1.
 The employee has given at least ten (10) calendar days' written notice to the supervisor.
 However, the supervisor has the discretion to allow a shorter notice period. - 2.
 The number of employees choosing a specific day off allows an Employer to continue its work efficiently and not incur overtime. - C. Personal holidays may not be carried over to the next calendar year except when an eligible employee's request to take their personal holiday has been denied or canceled.
-The employee will attempt to reschedule their personal holiday during

-- the balance of the calendar year.
+The employee will attempt to reschedule their personal holiday during the balance of the calendar year.
 If the employee is unable to reschedule the day, it will be carried over to the next calendar year. - D. Employers may adopt eligibility policies to determine which requests for particular dates will be granted if all requests cannot be granted. - E. The pay for an employee's personal holiday is equivalent to the employee's work shift on the day selected for the personal holiday absence. - F. Part or all of a personal holiday may be donated to another employee for shared leave as provided in RCW 41.04.665.
 When donating a personal holiday for shared leave, a personal holiday for a full-time employee is eight (8) hours and a personal holiday for a less than full-time employee is pro-rated.
-Any remaining portions of a personal holiday or any portion returned to the employee must be taken as one (1) absence, not to exceed the work shift on the day of the absence. - G. Part or all of a personal holiday may be used for: - 1.
-The care of family members as required by the Family Care Act, WAC 296-130; - 2.
-Leave as required by the Military Family Leave Act, RCW 49.77 and in accordance with Article 19.13; - 3.
-Leave as required by the Domestic Violence Leave Act, RCW 49.76; - 4.
-Leave in order to perform any official duty as a member of the Washington state legislature during regular and special legislative sessions in accordance with RCW 49.100; or - 5.
-When a high-risk employee, as defined in RCW 49.17.062, seeks reasonable accommodation and the Employer determines that leave is the only available reasonable accommodation until completion of the public health emergency or another accommodation is made available.
+Any remaining portions of a personal holiday or any portion returned to the employee must be taken as one (1) absence, not to exceed the work shift on the day of the absence. - G. Part or all of a personal holiday may be used for:

+- 1. The care of family members as required by the Family Care Act, WAC 296-130; - 2.
+Leave as required by the Military Family Leave Act, RCW 49.77 and in accordance with Article 19.13; or - 3.
+Leave as required by the Domestic Violence Leave Act, RCW 49.76.